julianchurchill/text-adventure-js/README.md

 ## Todo

-*** Browserify of cucumber_bootstrap.js currently fails giving a zero-size bundle file
-  - Fails because view.js include jquery which browserify cannot handle.
-Research and fix.
-  - Once fixed the 'Library' link should be created when test.html is visited (both manually and during Cucumber tests).
 - Write some cucumber tests for navigation
+  - Once browserify is fixed the 'Library' link should be created when test.html is visited (both manually and during Cucumber tests).
   - Shorten cuke failure backtrace
   - View
     - Should update exits div when receiving an exits changed event